Holiday season starts under pall of more than 100,000 new Covid-19 cases. And 20 states did not report numbers on Thanksgiving Day - KVIA

 “So, we’ll be seeing close to 4,000 deaths a day, which is how you get another 60,000 deaths in only about 20 days,” Dr. Jonathan Reiner, a professor of medicine at George Washington University, said Wednesday.

-Thanksgiving gatherings could fuel an already ferocious surge, officials had warned, urging Americans to avoid travel and celebrate with immediate household members only.
-Many listened, a poll showed this week, but millions of others boarded planes across the country since last week.
+Thanksgiving gatherings could fuel the already ferocious surge, officials had warned, urging Americans to avoid travel and celebrate with immediate household members only.
+Many listened, a poll showed this week, but millions boarded planes across the country since last week.

 “In a week, more likely two weeks, we will see a surge upon a surge,” Dr. William Schaffner, professor of infectious diseases at Vanderbilt University, said Wednesday.
 “We’re in for a tough time.”